JCoder117/Classifying-Phishing-Websites-with-ML-AI/README.md

 <br />

 <h2>Phases of project</h2>
-n this Python project, I built a machine-learning model that can determine if a website is phishing based upon the properties of a website (e.g. Insecure features, high URL character complexity) with an 89% accuracy score—nothing to write home about, but not terrible considering this was my first time building an AI model from the ground up.

 This project consists of 5 Phases:

 - Phase I - Preparing the Test Data: This phase of the project entails the cleaning of the training data that was pulled from APWG's Phishing Attack Trends Report , including removing data points that have too much missing information, imputing missing data, and encoding certain features.